rayaanoidPrime/socratic/README.md

-# AI Learning Platform
+# Socratic Learning

 This project is an AI-powered learning platform that uses the Socratic method to guide students through their learning journey.
+It includes a FastAPI backend, a Streamlit app for the frontend, and an AI agent service integrated into the backend.

 ## Getting Started